-3. Consistent with the social, economic and other essential considerations, from among the reasonable alternatives, the action approved is one which minimizes or avoids adverse environmental effects to the maximum extent practicable, including the effects disclosed in the Final Supplemental Environmental Impact Statement.
+Consistent with the social, economic and other essential considerations, from among the reasonable alternatives, the proposed action is one which minimizes or avoids adverse environmental effects to the maximum extent practicable, including the effects disclosed in the Final Supplemental Environmental Impact Statement.
+The foregoing constitutes the SEQR finding statement required by 6 NYCRR Part 617 and 9NYCRR Part 586.